 A reading therapy dog is intended to sit beside kids and have a calming effect on the child.
 Animals do not express judgment and do not exert pressure on the reader, so a person can relax and develop his learning and reading skills in a favorable and calm environment.

-Learn more about Modern Use of Animal-Assisted Therapy Programs
+Learn more about the Modern Use of Animal-Assisted Therapy Programs

 Although the majority of therapy animals are dogs, other species also make excellent candidates for this role.
 For example, cats, guinea pigs, miniature horses, rabbits, gophers, and other animals can be used for therapeutic purposes.
 Everything depends on the functions that the animal must perform.